They’re in the game: NIU players relishing being in college football video game

 For some, the choice of how to use the money was obvious.
 Barnes and center Logan Zcharnitz used their check to buy an Xbox Series X, while safety Nate Valcercal purchased a PS5 to enjoy the game.

-For others, like defensive tackle Devonte O’Malley, the new earnings were put towards something else.
+For others, such as defensive tackle Devonte O’Malley, the new earnings were put toward something else.

 “I just used it to buy groceries,” O’Malley said.

-The release of the game has also given Northern Illinois players a chance to connect and bring more camaraderie into the locker room.
+The release of the game also has given NIU players a chance to connect and bring more camaraderie into the locker room.

 And it’s not just the players who are excited to get a chance to play as people they know.
 Family and friends have been sending messages and videos to the players about playing as them in the game, and even NIU fans have reached out about players making crucial plays.

-To the surprise of very few Northern Illinois fans, the top-rated player is running back Antario Brown, who is listed as an 85 overall, which he feels is an overall fair representation.
+To the surprise of very few NIU fans, the top-rated player is running back Antario Brown, who is listed as an 85 overall, which he feels is a fair representation.

 “I think they simulated my game pretty well to some of the things I do on the field,” Brown said.
 “It’s pretty fun.
-It’s a fun game, I’m happy to play as myself and my teammates, and just beating those Power 5 schools to win the game.”
+It’s a fun game.
+I’m happy to play as myself and my teammates, and just beating those Power Five schools to win the game.”

-The one stat that Brown was a little disappointed in was his speed, where he is listed as an 89.
-While still fairly quick, he sits three points behind backup rusher Gavin Williams.
+The one stat Brown was a little disappointed in was his speed, where he is listed as an 89.
+Although still fairly quick, he sits three points behind backup rusher Gavin Williams.

-On the day of release, Northern Illinois was given a 73 overall ranking, which is the 10th highest mark in the Mid-American Conference, despite being picked to finish third.
-Miami (Ohio) and Western Michigan currently have the top ranked programs in the league, with both sporting 80 overalls.
+On the day of release, NIU was given a 73 overall ranking, which is the 10th-highest mark in the Mid-American Conference, despite being picked to finish third.
+Miami (Ohio) and Western Michigan have the top-ranked programs in the league, with both sporting 80 overalls.

 Probably the biggest shock when it came to the rankings was the Huskies’ defense was given a 64 ranking despite being in the top 25 nationally for total defense last year, as well as having nine returning starters.

-Head coach Thomas Hammock, who’s been playing as NIU with his son, said that when he was looking at the rankings, the fact that the offense (67 overall) was ranked above the defense was a little unjust.
+Head coach Thomas Hammock, who has been playing as NIU with his son, said when he was looking at the rankings, the fact that the offense (67 overall) was ranked above the defense was a little unjust.

 “I think our offense is ranked higher than our defense, based on what I’m not sure,” Hammock said.
 “I think our offense will be improved from last year, but we have a strong defense.
 But if we win more games, our rankings will go up, and so I’m excited to see how our rankings grow in 2025.”

-The players have also had their eyes on the low rankings as well.
-Dolphin, who was second on the team in total tackles a season ago, says that while the initial rankings are a little disrespectful, they don’t represent the team and the players on it.
-He believes that as the season goes on, that defensive ranking will gradually climb throughout the season.
+The players also have had their eyes on the low rankings.
+Dolphin, who was second on the team in total tackles a season ago, said that although the initial rankings are a little disrespectful, they don’t represent the team and the players on it.
+He believes that as the season goes on, that defensive ranking gradually will climb.

 “I think for sure by the end of the season, we’ll be at least a 75,” Dolphin said.
 “I know I want to get mine up from a 73, but we should definitely be ranked higher.”